flightaware/tohil/Doc/tutorial/tohil_python.rst

 tohil.exists
 ****************

-Since it is an error to try to *tohil.getvar* a variable that doesn't exist, you can trap the request from Python and handle the exception, or use *tohil.exists* to see if the var or array element exist.
+You can use *tohil.exists* to see if a variable or array element exists:

 ::